ivanshevelev/HRDate/README.md

 ## Usage

-Constants(like a seconds in hour):
+Constants(number of seconds in an hour, for example):
 ```objective-c
 extern NSUInteger const HRDateHoursInDay;
 extern NSUInteger const HRDateMinutesInHour;